 On June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the EU commonly referred to as Brexit.
 Following protracted negotiations, the United Kingdom left the EU on January 31, 2020.
 Under the withdrawal agreement, there is a transitional period until December 31, 2020 (extendable by up to two years).
-On December 24, 2020, the United Kingdom and the EU entered into a Trade and Cooperation Agreement.
+On December 24, 2020, the United Kingdom and the EU entered into a Trade and Cooperation Agreement, which was applied provisionally beginning on January 1, 2021 and which entered into force on May 1, 2021.
 The agreement sets out certain procedures for approval and recognition of medical products in each jurisdiction.
 Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from EU directives and regulations, Brexit could materially impact the future regulatory regime that applies to products and the approval of product candidates in the United Kingdom.